in Door County

 Restaurants with Takeout

-If you’re looking to play it extra safe and rely on takeout dining options when you’re up here this summer, you will not be disappointed.
+If you're looking for takeout dining options when you’re up here this summer, you will not be disappointed.
 Dozens of local restaurants are continuing to offer takeout and curbside pickup for guests who prefer to dine offsite, and some are only offering to-go services.

 If you have the time and ambition, pick up the freshest produce and ingredients you can buy at a farmers market and cook up something special at your rental home.
 Many food shops and markets are now open for the season and offer fresh produce, flowers, bread and bakery items, meat, eggs, and more.
 Or, find some grab-and-go items and eat them on a walk or in town.